dushoff/makestuff/slowtarget.md

 Use `Sources += $(wildcard slow/*)` to share the managed slow/ directory via git.
 It would probably be better practice to share some other way, but I am not vibing these days with Dropbox or Google, and I don't know what robust, universal options are out there.

+When you update something slow, you want to get it on the slow/ side for pushing.
+You can do this by making a `slow/<fn>.final` target, or a downstream `.final` target.

 ## Issues

 Automatic intermediaries (like .Rout) can be missed, and trigger unwanted making.